adelacky-de/AtQuery/README.md

 ## 📖 Prompt Examples

 AtQuery supports a wide range of GIS tasks.
-Most have been tested against DCD and GOVT_PRS layers.
-You are welcome to report missing tools or request prompt updates.
+Most have been tested and you are welcome to report missing tools or request prompt updates.

 ### 🔍 Project Discovery & Data Inspection
 - *"What layers are currently in my map?"*